ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 ## Setting the default license

-NOTE: The EJP-RD "non-license" can be set as the default license:  https://w3id.org/ejp-rd/resources/licenses/v1.0
+NOTE: The EJP-RD "non-license" can be set as the default license:  https://w3id.org/ejp-rd/resources/licenses/v1.0 and various other defaults can be configured to more useful values.

 To do this: